darioizzo/audi/_sources/installation.txt

    git clone https://github.com/darioizzo/audi.git

-cand onfigure your build using CMake.
+and onfigure your build using CMake.
 When done, type (in your build directory):

 .. code-block:: bash